 That sounds great, I say.

 “Only one box we have to check just for formality’s sake… you haven’t been denied disability insurance before, obviously, right?”

 That was the day I found out that guaranteed policies in training are only guaranteed if you have NOT been denied before!

-Ouch.
-So, now I am stuck with just life insurance (I was healthy enough for that, at least!).
-Two kids later (that’s a total of three, if you’ve been keeping up), and I still do not have any disability insurance outside of my employer.
+Two kids later – that’s a total of three, if you’ve been counting – and I still do not have any disability insurance outside of my employer.

-My real disability insurance plan (If you’re curious, yes I applied again with a different company = Denied x 2) is to now live within our means and to make sure our monthly necessary spending does not go past $10,000 per month.
+My real disability insurance plan (If you’re curious, yes I applied again with a different company, and was denied again) is to now live within our means and to make sure our monthly expenses never go north of $10,000 per month.

 So, what do you think?
 Have you learned a similar lesson?
 Do you have mouths to feed and not yet have disability insurance?